 HSIL Limted announces record results

+BANKS ARE now offering plethora of services to their customers.
+Banks are trying to make their customer a ‘pleased customer’ over and above a ‘satisfied customer’ by offering services more than what the wisdom of a customer can demand.
+Now services of banks are available at the fingertip of your mobile, you can do practically all type of banking transactions from anywhere and at any time.
+Be it a transaction pertaining to from one account to another, be a overdraft request in your account, be it a transaction pertains to periodic transfer from low interest to high interest etc, etc… all these services, which yesteryears required your visiting to branches of banks are now done in minutes.

 Probably banking has become the easiest service available in service sector industry across globe.
 But the biggest thing is that PSU banks in India are also rendering such type of services who are serving masses in our country.

 Of course since nothing is coming free in this world, one has to shell out some charges from one’s purse to enjoy all these facilities.
 Sometime the charges are very minimal but sometime the charges of convenience pinch a little.
 Many a times, banks provide such convenience facility after keeping some minimum balance in account.
 But one thing is sure that some charges would always be there in one or other form.